MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/installation-setup-iothub.md

 ## Step 2: Deploy Connected Field Service and Azure resources

-> [!IMPORTANT]
-> The current deployment app will be deprecated on July 28, 2022.
-Please use the [ARM template](https://github.com/microsoft/Dynamics-365-Connected-Field-Service-Deployment) instead.

-Next, deploy and connect Azure IoTHub to your Field Service environment by going to [https://cfsdeployment.crm.dynamics.com/](https://cfsdeployment.crm.dynamics.com/) and following the instructions.
+Next, deploy and connect Azure IoTHub to your Field Service environment by going to [https://github.com/microsoft/Dynamics-365-Connected-Field-Service-Deployment](https://github.com/microsoft/Dynamics-365-Connected-Field-Service-Deployment) and following the instructions.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the IoT deployment app.](./media/cfs-deployment-app-screen-1.png)